TheGuardianWolf/tellmefacts/client/README.md

 # tellmefacts Slack Bot Client

-The tellmefacts bot was created to multiplex chat conversations to multiple fact bots that use a supported API.
+The tellmefacts client was created to multiplex chat conversations to multiple fact bots that use a supported API.
 Slack users are able to pick between configured bots by issuing commands to the bot, and subsequently chat with a connected bot.
-Essentially, the bot acts as a relay client to connected bots.
+Essentially, the client acts as a relay client to connected bots.

-The bot must be mentioned via its bot user name as set in your Slack team, and moved into the channel that it is intended to be used in.
+The client must be mentioned via its bot user name as set in your Slack team, and moved into the channel that it is intended to be used in.

 An example of typical conversation would look like this: